 Disability insurance benefits are meant to replace lost income in case of an accident or illness that prevents you from working.
 New York Life Insurance Company’s portfolio of disability insurance products includes long term disability insurance for individuals, as well as group disability products for employers.
 However, disability insurance companies such as New York Life do not always pay disability insurance benefits as they should and legitimate disability claims are frequently denied.

-Top Reasons for New York Life Disability Denials
+Top Reasons for New York Life Disability Claim Denials

 Reasons for denial include, but are not limited to: